The expected outcome of this course is that healthcare professionals will apply methods of management of Alzheimer's disease and other dementias

 Other testing is often employed.
 Early changes in mental decline are often not picked up on the MMSE.
 If the spouse or caregiver notices changes and the MMSE is normal, more sensitive testing may need to be employed.
 If the diagnosis is in doubt then more extensive testing, known as neuropsychological testing, typically done by a specialist, is performed.

 The work up of dementia rules out other causes of mental decline and consists of imaging and laboratory evaluation.
 The two most highly recommended tests include a vitamin 12 level and a thyroid test.
-Other testing is up to the individual health care provider and may include a complete blood count, glucose, kidney function test, electrolyte tests, and liver function tests (American Academy of Neurology, 2004).
-Other tests can be performed if the patient is deemed at high risk and the clinician has reason to suspect a more rare cause of dementia including: serology for syphilis, HIV testing, genetic testing, Lyme disease titers, testing for heavy metals, urinalysis, erythrocyte sedimentation rate, and serum folic acid.
+Other testing is up to the individual health care provider and may include a complete blood count, glucose, kidney function test, electrolyte tests, and liver function tests.
+Other tests can be performed if the patient is deemed at high risk and the clinician has reason to suspect a rarer cause of dementia including: serology for syphilis, HIV testing, genetic testing, Lyme disease titers, testing for heavy metals, urinalysis, erythrocyte sedimentation rate, and serum folic acid.
 A lumbar puncture is sometimes performed if cerebral Lyme disease, cerebral vasculitis, neurosyphilis, or HIV is suspected as a cause of the dementia.

 Testing for depression is critical as memory loss can be one of the manifestations of depression.
 Depression can present with memory loss and memory loss can reverse with treatment of depression.
 In addition, depression complicates the course of dementia if they both exist.